junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 It is best for the baby if the mother gives him only breast milk for the first 6 months.
 After that, she should continue to breastfeed her baby, but should begin to give him other nourishing foods also (see [page 122](#page-122)).
 Mothers with HIV should stop breastfeeding when the baby is 12 months old if they can give enough other nutritious foods.

-## how a mother can produce more breast milk:
+## How a mother can produce more breast milk:

-She should...
+**She should:**

   ♦ drink plenty of liquids,

   ♦ eat as well as possible, especially food with a lot of calcium (like milk products) and body building foods (see [page 110](#page-110)),

   ♦ get plenty of sleep and avoid getting very tired or upset,

   ♦ nurse her baby more often, at least every 2 hours.
-Feeding

 BOTTLE-FED BABIES ARE MORE LIKELY TO GET SICK AND DIE.